scoobybejesus/cryptools/InputFile_CSV.md

 Each row reflects the net effect on the accounts involved, net of any fees.
 There must be a value associated with *either* one *or* two accounts in each transaction row, depending on the type of transaction, i.e.:
-    * a deposit will reflect a postive value entering the account where money was deposit
+    * a deposit will reflect a positive value posting to the account where money was deposited
-    * a payment will reflect a negative value exiting the account from where the money was spent
+    * a payment will reflect a negative value posting to the account from where the money was spent
     * an exchange would reflect a negative value in one account and a positive value in another
     * a transfer (toSelf) would also reflect a negative value in one account and a positive value in another